3D scanning solutions

 How do you use a 3D scanner?

 3D scanners are used in a range of industries, from manufacturing to healthcare and VR.
-Retrofitting heavy machinery, performing quality control of mechanical parts, designing customized prosthetic devices, creating visual effects for movies, developing characters for video games – all such projects have high-precision 3D models of physical objects at their core.
+Retrofitting heavy machinery, performing quality control of mechanical parts, designing customized prosthetic devices, creating visual effects for movies, or developing characters for video games – all such projects have high-precision 3D models of physical objects at their core.

 Industrial design & engineering